Why songbirds sing

 0

-Birds may sing at any time of the day, but they tend to awaken before the sun rises and begin singing as early as 4 a.m.
-Early morning songs are louder, livelier, and more frequent.
+Birds may sing at any time of the day, but they tend to be early birds, rising ahead of the sun and singing their distinctive tunes as early as 4 a.m.
+If you also happen to be an early bird, you may have noticed that the morning songs are louder, livelier, and more frequent.
+Scientists have a few theories about that.3

-Scientists have some theories about this.
-They call it the dawn chorus and speculate that birds sing then because light levels are too low for foraging.
-Or perhaps early, strong singing signals to other birds about the vitality and strength of the singers—they were healthy enough to survive the night.
+They call it the dawn chorus and speculate that birds sing then because light levels are too low for foraging—basically, they might as well sing.
+Or that early, strong singing signals to other birds about the vitality and strength of the singer—”I was healthy enough to survive the night.”
+Another theory is that early morning is when birds can best hear each other without competition from the roar of auto traffic, the growl of lawnmowers, and the scream of loud equipment and power tools, particularly in cities.

 More reading: